Kharkhorin

 Erdenezuu monastery

-The oldest Buddhist monastery of Mongolia, Erdene Zuu Monastery was established in 1586 on the ruins of ancient Kharkhorin city by the order of Prince Avtai Sain khan, who is a direct descendant of Genghis khan, Zanabazar’s grandfather and leader of Khalkha Mongolia.
-By 1792, it had grown to 62 churches, about 500 buildings, and 10,000 monks.
-This monastery nearly destroyed, in 1939, under the name of the Stalinist purge.
+Erdene Zuu Monastery, the oldest Buddhist monastery in Mongolia, was established in 1586 on the ruins of ancient Kharkhorin city by the order of Prince Avtai Sain Khan – direct descendant of Genghis Khan, the grandfather of Zanabazar, and a leader of Khalkha Mongolia.
+By 1792, the monastery had grown to include 62 temples, approximately 500 buildings, and was home to around 10,000 monks.
+In 1939, during the Stalinist purges, the monastery was nearly destroyed, with many structures demolished and religious practices banned.

 Interesting facts: